getnamo/GlobalEventSystem-Unreal/README.md

 Call functions on this handler to both emit and bind events.

 #### No param
-To emit a no-param event you specify FGESEmitData as first function parameter
+To emit a no-param event you specify an _FGESEmitData_ struct as the first function parameter

 ```c++
 //define emit contexts